ryanatkn/corpus-activity-streams/README.md

 The data also includes `Entity`, a term used only informally in [the ActivityStreams spec](https://www.w3.org/TR/activitystreams-vocabulary/).
 The properties are inferred from what `Object` and `Link` share.
-If you want a spec compliant dataset, you'll need to correct for this, or see [go-fed/activity](https://github.com/go-fed/activity) and its [activitystreams.jsonld](https://github.com/go-fed/activity/blob/master/astool/activitystreams.jsonld).
+For a spec compliant dataset,
+I recommend [go-fed/activity](https://github.com/go-fed/activity) and its [activitystreams.jsonld](https://github.com/go-fed/activity/blob/master/astool/activitystreams.jsonld).

 ## develop